Ventracor: Foundation and growth

 The company was founded by Dr John Campbell Woodard, who raised $3.5 million, which was matched dollar-for-dollar by an Australian government program R & D Start.
-His qualifications included a Bachelor in Electrical Engineering, a Master of Science in Biophysics, and a Doctor of Philosophy in Biomedical Engineering, all from from the University of New South Wales.
+His qualifications included a Bachelor in Electrical Engineering, a Master of Science in Biophysics, and a Doctor of Philosophy in Biomedical Engineering, all from the University of New South Wales.
 Prior to forming Ventracor, his career was in development of medical devices in Australia and the USA.
 By 2010, he held fourteen patents in the area of medical devices.
 Woodard held the position of Ventracor's Chief Scientific Officer, from 2005 up to the time that the company's operations ceased.
 After Ventracor, he joined a company working in the same field, based in the USA.

 VentrAssist was a continuous-flow VAD, with a centrifical pump rotor—its only moving part—using hydrodynamic suspension.
 It was intended for patients with end stage heart failure.
 It consisted of an implanted heart pump and an externally-worn control box.
 The first patent for the device was granted in 2001, and it was first implanted into a human patient, at The Alfred Hospital in Melbourne, in June 2003.
 The devices were sold for around $100,000 each.

 The corporate structure that became Ventracor was listed on the Australian Securities Exchange on 17 August 1993, under the name Micromedical Industries Limited.
 It changed its name to Ventracor Limited on 11 July 2002, soon after the corporate structure became the one commercialising the VentrAssist LVAD.
 Michael Spooner became the CEO around that time.
 In September 2003 he stated that the company planned to begin clinical trials in Europe in early 2004 and in the US in late 2004.
 He expressed satisfaction that the company had been able to establish its operations in Australia, opining that Australian companies often failed to reach their full potential because talented employees were attracted to overseas companies by extraordinarily high salaries.

 In October 2003, Spooner raised $33.75 million via a share placement and 1-for-12 renounceable rights issue, at $2.25 per share.
 In what was seen as a lack of confidence in the company's future, the chairman, John Massey, and two non-executive directors, Elizabeth Nosworthy and Katherine Woodthorpe, chose to sell their rights rather than take up new shares.
 Their decision was reported to have angered many shareholders.